-This spinach artichoke dip has spinach, artichokes, and water chestnuts folded into a creamy base.
-Bake and serve with crostinis for a party-perfect recipe.
+This tasty spinach artichoke dip has spinach, artichokes, and water chestnuts folded into a creamy base.
+Bake and serve hot with crostinis for an easy party-perfect recipe.

 A craft beer tasting party is the very simple idea that guests bring a 6-pack of craft beer to share with the rest of the guests.

 The beer can be all the same kind, just a quick pick up of a favorite beer style that the guest prefers OR they can bring what I like to call the ‘Sixer Mixer’, a variety of different beers in a 6-pack.
-A lot of stores have mix-and-match loose beers that you can choose from so there is something for everyone.
+Many stores have mix-and-match loose beers that you can choose from so there is something for everyone.